JoaoMouraSS/JoaoMouraSS/README.md

 Hello, my name is João Moura.
-Here, on github, i post some projects, code, documents, pratices and models that i made for competition on kaggle.
+Here, on github, i post some projects, codes, documents, pratices and models that i made for competition on kaggle.
 Fell free to contact me on my linkedin, Kaggle or e-mail.

 A little about me: I'm from Bahia, state of Brazil.
 Today i have 22 years old.
 In my free time i running (I will participate a marathon), ride bike and pratic boxing.
 Anothers things that i like to do is read books and watch series, like Big Bang Theory and Brooklyn 99.